Where It All Began

 One of Laikipia's Remarkable Lodges:

-Our guests rave about Suyian Soul, the brainchild of ethnobotanist Anne Powys, daughter of the man who founded the Laikipia Wildlife Forum, one of Africa's most promising social-environmental experiments.
-Anne employs local Samburu women to grow herbs for the world market, and the 50,000-acre ranch offers utter privacy, peace - and yoga.
-Our guests say the best thing about Suiyan is Anne herself, and we agree.
+Our guests rave about Suyian Soul, the brainchild of ethnobotanist Anne Powys, and we love the place, too.
+The daughter of the man who founded the Laikipia Wildlife Forum, one of Africa's most promising social-environmental experiments, Anne employs local Samburu women to grow herbs for the world market, and the 50,000-acre ranch offers utter privacy, peace - and yoga, plus an intimate view of how conservation pioneers made it all work in challenging circumstances.

 Note: We collaborate with Suyian Soul on custom-crafted trips.